2009 New York Yankees season: April

-Playing at Camden Yards, the Yankees lost the first two games of the season due to poor performances by starters CC Sabathia and Chien-Ming Wang, though they rebounded to take the third game of the series as well as win the next two series they played against the Kansas City Royals and defending AL East Champions Tampa Bay Rays.
-On April 16, the Yankees played the first game in their new Yankee Stadium, but they lost the game because of a shaky bullpen.
-They won the next game to split their first series at the ballpark.
+Playing at Camden Yards, the Yankees lost the first two games of the season due to poor performances by starters CC Sabathia and Chien-Ming Wang.
+However, they rebounded to take the third game of the series as well as win the next two series they played against the Kansas City Royals and defending AL East champions Tampa Bay Rays.
+On April 14, Xavier Nady left the game after experiencing elbow pain and was placed on the disabled list; he would later try to rehab from the injury.
+On April 16, the Yankees played the first game in the new Yankee Stadium, but they lost to the Cleveland Indians 10–2 after the bullpen allowed nine runs in one inning.
+They managed to split the series despite being outscored 19 to 40.
 The Yankees were swept later in the month by the rival Boston Red Sox in three games at Fenway Park.
+The Yankees also placed Chien-Ming Wang, Cody Ransom, and Brian Bruney on the disabled list.

 May

+Damaso Marte and Jorge Posada were placed on the disabled list in the first week of the month.
 In his first game back from the disabled list on May 8, Alex Rodriguez hit a three-run home run on the first pitch he saw of the season, giving the Yankees a 3–0 lead in a game they would go on to win 4–0 with the help of a four-hit shutout by Sabathia.
 On May 15, 16 and 17, the Yankees had three consecutive walk-off wins against the Twins, including a home run by Rodriguez in his first series at the new Yankee Stadium.

 Late in the month, Phil Hughes, who had struggled as a starter, was moved to the bullpen.
-His addition stabilized the bullpen and helped to turn it from a liability to a strength, as he posted a stellar 1.40 ERA as a reliever, serving as a highly effective eighth-inning set-up man for closer Mariano Rivera.
+His addition stabilized the bullpen and helped to turn it from a liability to a strength.
+He posted a stellar 1.40 ERA as a reliever, serving as a highly effective eighth-inning set-up man for closer Mariano Rivera.